eatincrispies/NFSMWHelicopterOptions/README.md

 * **Link Back:** Include a link back to this repository so users can find the original project and updates.
 * **Free to Use:** Non-commercial use only.
 Do not paywall or sell any project containing these files.

-If you have questions or want to showcase what you're working on, feel free to reach out or open an issue!
+If you have questions or want to showcase what you're working on, feel free to reach out or open an issue.
+Thank you.

 ## Credits